Dale-Potter-14/Play-Eternal/README.md

             margin-right:auto;
             ">

  - The logo is created using the Itim font from Google fonts with the letter spacing set at 3px and the hand holding heart icon from Font Awesome.
-It contains a link back to the home page as it is an expected behaviour that clicking the logo will take a user home.

 -   **Navigation Bar**